k3DW/blog/_posts/2023-07-27-tok3n-03-parser-concept.md

 ## Wrapping up

 For the parsers I already defined in these articles, they need to be rewritten to conform to the concept.
-I'll do that in the next article, since it will require showing how to use `Result<T>`.

-I'll spend the next article showing `Result<T>` and rewriting the parser types.
+I'll spend time in later articles showing `Result<T>` and rewriting the parser types.
 Thanks for reading!

+[Here](https://github.com/k3DW/blog/tree/main/assets/posts/tok3n/03-ParserConcept) is the code written in this article.